thephpleague/period/docs/4.0/instantiation.md

 # Instantiation

-To instantiate a `Period` object you can rely on its constructor or on several named constructors describe below.
+To instantiate a `Period` object you can rely on its constructor or on several helper functions describe below.

 ## The default constructor